Choosing a Training or Coaching Partner: 8 Criteria Beyond Certification

 For example:

-First, people may start to see their own patterns
+→ people begin to recognise their own patterns

-→ managers may use the same language in daily work
+→ managers reinforce the same language in daily work

-→ later, broader system patterns may become easier to discuss.
+→ broader organisational tensions become easier to discuss.

 A useful test is whether the organisation could pause the work without losing its ability to keep working with what has started to become visible.